whdigger/editorjs-carousel/README.md

 - Uploading file from the device
 - Preload image
 - Pasting copied content from the web
-- Pasting images by drag-n-drop
+- Pasting images by drag-n-drop - not support multiply
-- Pasting files and screenshots from Clipboard
+- Pasting files and screenshots from Clipboard - not support multiply

 **Note** This Tool requires server-side implementation for file uploading.
 See [backend response format](#server-format) for more details.